Stem Cell Treatment Consultation

 - What safety protocols are in place to keep me safe?

-- Is there a doctor overseeing the stem cell treatment?
+- Is there a doctor overseeing the cellular therapy?

-- How quickly are my stem cells re-administered to me?
+- How quickly are my cells re-administered to me?

-- How do the stem cells promote the healing of lung tissue?
+- How do the cells promote the healing of lung tissue?

-- Does your clinic only do stem cell therapy for lung disease?
+- Does your clinic only do cellular therapy for lung disease?

 - Does your clinic have a dedicated stem cell processing lab onsite?

-During my stem cell treatment consultation, are there specific questions I could ask?
+During my cellular therapy consultation, are there specific questions I could ask?

 Because everyone is different, it’s important to ask questions specific to your needs.
 You want to ensure the highest quality of care before, during and after your stem cell procedure.
-Here are some patient specific ideas to help you feel prepared for your stem cell treatment consultation:
+Here are some patient specific ideas to help you feel prepared for your cellular therapy consultation:

 - Ask about booster treatment options for the future.